David Lindsay

 Gopuff - Data Scientist II - July 2022 - Present

-• Using double machine learning and surrogates to create the first long-term value (LTV) model of customers.
+• Used double machine learning and surrogates to create the first long-term value (LTV) model of customers.
 LTV results were automatically provided with A/B tests.
 Also created LTV as a service allowing DS to determine customer high-value actions.

 • Used diff-in-diff & synthetic control analysis to evaluate the cost of user acquisition from marketing spend.